NicholasBratvold/Hand-Pong/README.md

 You may have to use pip3 instead of pip depending on your Python configuration.

 ### Step 3: Clone and Run the Game
-Clone or download the repository, navigate to the folder and in your terminal, and run either:
+Clone or download the repository, navigate to the folder, and in your terminal run either:

 ```
     python3 src/main.py